cmpmolonc/BC/README.md

 ### TCGA BRCA

-TCGA-BRCA counts were obtained from #######.
-The data was transformed using a variance-stabilising transformation prior to correction.
+TCGA-BRCA mRNA counts were obtained using tcgabiolinks.
+The data was transformed using a variance-stabilising transformation prior to correction, allowing a direct comparison using standard ComBat for correction.

 ### GSE6532